-In 2007, it was proposed to employees to modify and transform this internal pension fund, replacing it with a pension scheme with a defined contribution model, implemented and managed through a collective insurance policy signed by Mora Banc Grup, SA, on behalf of the Group, with the institution Mora Assegurances, SAU, which transferred the policy to AXA Vida, SA, under reinsurance.
+In the 2007 financial year, it was proposed to employees to modify and transform this internal pension fund, replacing it with a pension scheme with a defined contribution model, implemented and managed through a collective insurance policy signed by Mora Banc Grup, SA, on behalf of the Group, with the institution Mora Assegurances, SAU, which transferred the policy to AXA Vida, SA, under reinsurance.
 Virtually all the employees accepted this transformation.

-As a result of the outsourcing process, payments for the amount of 133,000 euros (388,000 euros in the 2021 financial year) were made in 2022.
+As a result of the outsourcing process, payments for the amount of €321,000 (€133,000 in the 2022 financial year) were made in 2023.